Rhuck1/Covidnomics/README.md

 ## Motivation

 COVID-19 will be the defining crisis of our decade.
 There will be countless studies, analyses, and debates for years to come...and I can't wait that long.
-My aim is to utilize data from a new public database, built using anonymized private sector data to examine the economic impact of COVID-19 here in the US from the outbreak till now (3/30/21 having been the date of the data pull).
-This database provides a real-time picture of economic indicators such as employment rates, consumer spending, and job postings from varying income groups, industries and counties across the country from the outbreak of covid until now.
+My aim is to utilize data from a new public database, built using anonymized private sector data to examine the economic impact of COVID-19 at the National Level and at the state levels of Arizona and Colorado from the outbreak till now (3/30/21 having been the date of the data pull).
 I hope to provide an overview of my analysis interspersed with personal accounts during the outbreak of Covid.

 The idea behind the creation of this database can be found here: